glouppe/info8006-introduction-to-ai/projects/project1/README.md

  - Readability: ease to understand the information given by the graphs and quality of their descriptions.
  - Scale: consistency of the graphs between each other and ease to compare them visually.

-Your report has to follow the subdivision provided above.
-To do so, a [template](https://glouppe.github.io/info8006-introduction-to-ai/projects/project1/template-project1.tex) is provided.

 Besides the questions you're expected to answer, you will also be evaluated according to the following criteria:

- - **Code performances** - **3 points** - Your code will be tested on the submission platform machines.
-After each submission, you will receive a feedback which will contain information about the accuracy of your results and the time performances of your code.
+ - **Code performances** - **2 points** - Your code will be tested on the submission platform machines.
+You will be evaluated with respect to its time performances.
- TODO: ADD CONFIGURATION OF SUBMISSION MACHINES

-	 - 3 points: TBD
-	 - 2.25 points: TBD
-	 - 1.5 points: TBD
+	 - 2 points: fast enough
-	 - 0.75 points: TBD
+	 - 1 points: satisfying
-	 - 0 point: TBD
+	 - 0 point: too slow

  - **Code style** - **2 points**
 	 - **PEP8 compatibility** - **0.8 point** - PEP8 guidelines are provided at [Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).
 A script will be executed to check the compatibility of your code.